Introduction: Why skill based hiring is on rise

 Conclusion: Shifting the Mindset

 Ultimately, hiring should be about more than credentials.
-A candidate’s ability to solve problems quickly, adapt to the changes easily and contributes to the team matters far more than the marks and name of university on their resume.
+A candidate’s ability to solve problems quickly, adapt to the changes easily and contribute to the team matters far more than the marks and name of the university on their resume.
 Shifting the mindset from “Who has the best degree?” to “Who can deliver the best results?” allows companies to bring in stronger talent, reduce turnover, and build more diverse teams.

 The best people for the job are out there, but you’ll only find them if you’re willing to look beyond the degree.